Moonfall (film): Release

+Home media

-The film was released for VOD platforms on April 1, 2022, followed by a Blu-ray, DVD, and 4K UHD release on April 26, 2022 by Lionsgate Home Entertainment.
+The film was released for VOD platforms on April 1, 2022, followed by a Blu-ray, DVD, and 4K UHD release on April 26, 2022, by Lionsgate Home Entertainment.

 Reception

 Box office

 Moonfall grossed $19.1 million in the United States and Canada, and $48.2 million in other territories, for a worldwide total of $67.3 million.

 In the United States, Moonfall was released alongside Jackass Forever, and was projected to gross $8–11 million from 3,446 theaters in its opening weekend, with Boxoffice Pro predicting a $9–14 million three-day debut.
 The film earned $3.4 million on its first day, including an estimated $700,000 from Thursday night previews.
 Around 300 theaters were closed on Thursday due to a winter storm impacting most of the Midwestern United States.
 It went on to gross $9.9 million in its opening weekend, finishing second.
 The film suffered a 70% decline in its second weekend after earning $2.9 million.
-Moonfall dropped out of the box office top ten in its third weekend with $1.1 million.
+Moonfall dropped out of the box-office top ten in its third weekend with $1.1 million.

 Outside the U.S. and Canada, the film grossed an estimated $9.37 million overseas in its opening weekend.
 It made $9.7 million in its first weekend in China, debuting at the first position by displacing The Batman.
-The film released in the country when a new wave of the COVID-19 pandemic forced more than half of theaters to close.
+The film was released in the country when a new wave of the COVID-19 pandemic forced more than half of theaters to close.
 It retained its position during the following weekend with a gross of $3.2 million.
 In the third weekend it fell to the fourth place while grossing $900,000.